BulletTrain99/cherry-blossom-terminal/README.md

 # Cherry Blossom Terminal Animation

-A beautiful cherry blossom animation that plays when you open a new terminal window, featuring pink petals gently falling across your screen.
+A minimalistic cherry blossom animation that plays when you open a new terminal window, featuring pink petals gliding across your screen.

 ## Features